sleeptoken/zettelkasten/JWT Attacks.md

 JWK Sets like this are sometimes exposed publicly via a standard endpoint, such as `/.well-known/jwks.json`
 #### Lab

-here we have a exploit server here which
+Here we have a exploit server here, change the Content-Type:

 ### References
 [JWT attacks | Web Security Academy](https://portswigger.net/web-security/jwt)